-The Complainant or Respondent may appeal the findings and/or, if sanctions are imposed, the determination of sanctions.
+The Complainant or Respondent may appeal the dismissal, findings and/or, if sanctions are imposed, the determination of sanctions.
 An appeal will be handled in a manner consistent with any applicable terms or procedures in the Faculty Handbook, Staff Handbook, Student Handbook, or applicable contract.
 Otherwise, the terms and procedures outlined in these guidelines will control.

 An appeal must be made within ten (10) calendar days of the date of the written notification of the findings or, if sanctions are imposed, the written notification of the sanctioning determination.
 An appeal must be in writing and specify the basis for the appeal.
+The written appeal must state with specificity: (1) the issues being appealed; (2). the bases for the appeal; and (3) if new evidence is offered, the appeal must describe with specificity the new evidence and how it could affect the outcome of the matter.
 An appeal is limited to fifteen (15) pages.
 The original finding is presumed to have been decided reasonably and appropriately by a preponderance of the evidence.
 The only grounds for appeal are as follows:

-- New information discovered after the investigation that could not have reasonably been available at the time of the investigation and is of a nature that could materially change the outcome; - Procedural errors within the investigation or resolution process that may have substantially affected the fairness of the process; or - An outcome (findings and/or sanctions) that was manifestly contrary to the weight of the information presented (i.e., obviously unreasonable and unsupported by the great weight of information).
+- New information discovered after the investigation that could not have reasonably been available at the time of the investigation and is of a nature that could materially change the outcome; - Procedural errors within the investigation or resolution process that may have substantially affected the fairness of the process; - The Associate Vice President or Investigator had a conflict of interest or bias for or against complainants or respondents generally or the individual Complainant or Respondent; or - The Sanction is disproportionate with the violation.